a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 This second issue is another matter of opinion, since you could easily object by pointing out that the `name` attribute has a requirement to be unique and the task of querying the database for widgets with the same name is not performed in the `wiget_name` function we just created.

 I'll explain the distinction between these two requirements with a hypothetical situation: A request is received to create a new widget with `name="test"`.
 This is a valid widget name, so the request is passed to the business logic and since no widget already exists in the database with `name="test"`, a new widget is created.
 Then, an identical request is received to create a widget with `name="test"`.
-IMO, from the point-of-view of the `widget_reqparser`, `test` is a valid widget name, so the request is again passed to the business logic.
+IMO, from the point-of-view of the `create_widget_reqparser`, `test` is a valid widget name, so the request is again passed to the business logic.
 However, since a widget already exists with `name="test"`, the request is aborted with a message indicating that a widget already exists in the database with `name="test"`.

 OTOH, consider this scenario: A request is received to create a new widget with `deadline="1923-03-28"`.
-This string is in a valid format but since the date is obviously in the past, the `widget_reqparser` raises a `ValueError` and the request is aborted.
+This string is in a valid format but since the date is obviously in the past, the `create_widget_reqparser` raises a `ValueError` and the request is aborted.
 A `deadline` in the past is always invalid and a request to create a widget containing an invalid value for a required parameter must always be rejected.
 Hopefully my reasoning makes sense to you.

 ##### `dateutil.parser`